pritam106/snake-ai-pytorch-main/README.md

-- First of all run this command pip instal -r requirements.txt
+- First of all run this command pip install -r requirements.txt
 - Part 1: To start game run the file named as Agent.py for automated Snake.
 - For running the file type Python agent.py in terminal
 - Part 2: To playing the game manually you need to run file named as snake_game_human.py